 If you are in an emotionally abusive relationship and your partner is not invested in changing, self-care is your best move.
 Healing from emotional abuse means leaving or managing.

 Withdraw.
 If your emotionally abusive spouse launches a verbal assault don’t engage, withdraw instead.
 Fawning or placating should be avoided.
-Stay silent and withdraw or reject the premise of the argument.
-No one deserves to be verbally assaulted.
-No one deserves to be lied to or manipulated.
+Stay silent and withdraw from the interaction as soon as possible.

 Stop trying to persuade them to be different.
 Forget appeals to logic, reason, or their sense of fair play.
 You will only exhaust yourself.
 Your abusive partner has to have a sense that their emotionally abusive behaviors will no longer work.